I don’t want to brag (or do I?), but I feel like quite the pro when it comes to procuring groceries for our family sans automobile.

 Have you tried mushy peas?
 Did they make your tastebuds so happy you bought the value pack?
 Mushy peas are served a lot in restaurants in Ireland, so it’s quite the normal thing around these parts.

-Well, this concludes today’s virtual shopping trip.
+Well, this concludes today’s virtual grocery shopping trip in Ireland.
 Let me know what other things you are curious about in Ireland.
 I’d be happy to share more of life in this great country with you through my expat lens.